apache/airflow/README.md

   [Release Approval Process](http://www.apache.org/legal/release-policy.html#release-approval)

-Following the ASF rules, the source packages released must be sufficient for a user to build and test the release provided they have access to the appropriate platform and tools.
+Following the ASF rules, the source packages released must be sufficient for a user to build and test the the release provided they have access to the appropriate platform and tools.

 ## Convenience packages

 There are other ways of installing and using Airflow.
-Those are "convenience" methods - they are not "official releases" as stated by the `ASF Release Policy`, but they can be used by the users who do not want to build the software themselves.
+Those are "convenience" methods - they are not "official releases" as stated by the `ASF Release Policy`, but they can be used by the users who does not want to build the software themselves?

 Those are - in the order of most common ways people install Airflow:

 - [PyPI releases](https://pypi.org/project/apache-airflow/) to install Airflow using standard `pip` tool
-- [Docker Images](https://hub.docker.com/repository/docker/apache/airflow) to install airflow via `docker` tool, use them in Kubernetes, Helm Charts, `docker-compose`, `docker swarm` etc. You can read more about using, customising, and extending the images in the [Latest docs](https://airflow.readthedocs.io/en/latest/production-deployment.html), and learn details on the internals in the [IMAGES.rst](IMAGES.rst) document.
+- [Docker Images](https://hub.docker.com/repository/docker/apache/airflow) to install airflow via `docker` tool, use them in Kubernetes, Helm Charts, `docker-compose`, `docker swarm` etc. You can read more about using, customizing, and extending the images in the [Latest docs](https://airflow.readthedocs.io/en/latest/production-deployment.html), and learn details on the internals in the [IMAGES.rst](IMAGES.rst) document.
 - [Tags in GitHub](https://github.com/apache/airflow/tags) to retrieve the git project sources that